quindipc/Mythic-Tails-Cursebreakers-Odyssey/README.md

 ## License, Credit & Attributions

-Images by @isipxin & Canva
+- Images by @isipxin & Canva
-LinkedIn icon by Icons8
+- LinkedIn icon by Icons8
-GitHub icon by Icons8
+- GitHub icon by Icons8
+- Mail icon by Icons8
-Music - Floating Cat by Michael Grubb
+- Music - Floating Cat by Michael Grubb

 ## About the developer